mikerabat/DelphiCBOR/README.md

 There is no reading from a stream implemented which pushes CBOR objects as they arrive in the stream - there was simply no known use case for me here (but hey if one knows one then let me know ;)

+The negative integer element is implemented as the integral Delphi type in64.
+This means that there may be problems with values lower the -2^63 -> cbor actually uses -1 - UINT64(value) which allows up to -2^64 values.
+Since there is no built in Delphi routines that can handle these values the support was cropped.